felixlopz/hubrise-test-task/content/apps/deliveroo/en/user-interface.md

 From the **Actions** page, you can perform the following actions:

 - **Push Catalog**: Push the catalog to Deliveroo.
 For more details, see [Push Catalog](/apps/deliveroo/push-catalog).
-- **Pull Catalog**: Pull the menu on Deliveroo into a HubRise catalog.
+- **Pull Catalog**: Pull the menu from Deliveroo into a HubRise catalog.
+For more details, see [Pull Catalog](/apps/deliveroo/pull-catalog).
-- **Push Inventory**: Push product availabilities to Deliveroo.
+- **Push Inventory**: Push your HubRise inventory to Deliveroo.

 ## Language and Navigation